Full Time & Part Time opportunities available.

 - Determination, in conjunction with child and family and other involved professionals, of the clinical need for special evaluation and services, such as medication assessment by a psychiatrist, psychological testing, or other services.

 - Collaboration with child and family and other involved professionals to develop daily routines during times of crisis and transition and a 24-hour crisis plan.
-Collaboration with other involved professionals and agencies in order to provide unified services and continuity of care to child and family.
+Collaboration with other involved professionals and agencies to provide unified services and continuity of care to child and family.